alexander-brett/alexander-brett.github.io/_posts/2014-08-21-Run-all-tests-in-a-Salesforce-deployment.md

 ---
+title: Running all tests during a Salesforce.com deployment
+date: 2014-08-21
 ---

-# Running all tests during a Salesforce.com deployment

-## 21-08-2014

 Salesforce.com deployments to a production environment require all unit tests to be run at the time of deployment, and roll back if any of them encounter an